-The independently chaired DAEWG was established in 2004.
-The group comprises members from daa, Fingal County Council, the Irish Aviation Authority, and several representatives from local communities and resident associations.
 The group meets on a quarterly basis to discuss environmental issues and is provided with updates on noise, air quality, water quality and current/planned projects.
 When required or requested, experts attend the meetings to provide an opportunity for detailed discussion on a topic that is deemed to be of particular importance to the group.